 The “Little Bookworms” story time provides an age appropriate activity that fosters a sense of responsibility and compassion in our youngest visitors, from those in strollers to those in preschool.
 We invite our community’s youngest animal lovers to join us with their adult counterparts for weekly story time.
-During the half hour session, an animal-friendly short story is read to attendees, and we bring an adoptable animal into the room to visit.
+During the hour session, an animal-friendly short story is read to attendees, and we bring an adoptable animal into the room to visit.
 Registration for individuals is not required.
 Suggested monetary donation $5 per family/group (less or more appreciated as well!) and Wish List donations are always welcome!

 Story Time: Wednesdays from 10am-11am-New time!